Web Development

 Testing Offline Functionality

-Use tools like Google Chrome's DevTools to test the app's offline capabilities.
+Use Google Chrome's DevTools to test the app's offline capabilities.
+The Application panel shows your service worker status and lets you simulate offline mode in one click.

 Deploying the PWA